humdrum-tools/humdrum-documentation/tool/correl/index.md

 >
 In normal operation, a single failure to conform to the matched pairs criterion will cause <span class="tool">correl</span> to issue an error message and terminate operation.
-If the **-m** option is invoked, unmatched data is simply ignored.
-For example, with the **-m** option, the above input is treated as equivalent to the following input: ``
+If the <span class="option">m</span> option is invoked, unmatched data is simply ignored.
+For example, with the <span class="option">m</span> option, the above input is treated as equivalent to the following input: ``

 >   ------------ ------------